Employment Rights of Pregnant Women in Singapore

 Ministry of Manpower (MOM) statistics in Singapore show that pregnant women are still unfairly dismissed from their jobs.
 Does Singapore law guard a pregnant woman from unfair job dismissal?
 Firing an employee on a pregnancy ground is against the law.

-The law stipulates that it is wrong to add trouble or stress during a pregnancy.
+The law stipulates that it is wrong to add trouble or stress during pregnancy.
 Therefore, it protects you during this period.
 As the law provides, your employer should treat you with fairness.
 Your job assessment should be based only on job requirements and merits.

 Any dismissal must be relevant and based on objective performance ground.
 There is a maternity protection provision if you have been at your job for at least three months.
 It is laid out in part IX of the Employment Act.
-It covers maternity protection, child care leave, and benefits.
+It covers maternity protection, childcare leave, and benefits.
 As per MOM official website, here are the ways the act covers you as a citizen or a foreigner.

 1. Paid Maternity Leave

-You have a right as a working mother to sixteen or twelve weeks paid maternity leave.
+You have a right as a working mother to sixteen or twelve weeks of paid maternity leave.
 The duration entitlement depends on whether your child is a Singapore citizen or other criteria.
 You can freely know your maternity leave entitlement and eligibility by checking the statements that apply to you here.

 The paid leave entitlement is also applicable for the self-employed.
 If you are entitled to sixteen weeks, you should take the first four weeks before delivery.
 The other twelve weeks are after the delivery.
 You can arrange with your employer to spread the last eight weeks flexibly within the year.

-You should claim all the sixteen weeks wages from your employer.
-Your employer can request for reimbursement from the government as appropriate.
+You should claim all the sixteen weeks of wages from your employer.
+Your employer can request reimbursement from the government as appropriate.
 For your first and second birth, the employer can claim wages for the last eight weeks.
 For the third and subsequent births, he or she can claim wages for the whole sixteen weeks.

 Where you are agreeable with your employer to resume work early, seek compensation for giving up the maternity leave.
-You should receive total leave salary plus additional salary for the period given up.
+You should receive a total leave salary plus an additional salary for the period given up.
 Your employer should never call you to work either in the office or from home during the first four weeks after delivery.

 While you can arrange for the last eight weeks leave flexibly, you must take the first eight weeks continuously.
-You may agree to convert the last eight weeks into regular annual leave or work for some few days per week.
+You may agree to convert the last eight weeks into regular annual leave or work for a few days per week.

 Offer yourself protection by having these agreements made in writing with all agreements about anticipated situations.
 Enter a consensus of how your employer may assess your work performance.